Bus rapid transit in New Jersey: Greater Newark go bus

 NJ Transit began service on its first BRT line, go bus 25, in September 2008.
 During peak periods, the line makes limited stops at eleven points between Newark Penn Station and the Irvington Bus Terminal, running for most of its length along Springfield Avenue, a minor thoroughfare.
 Emission free battery electric buses will be introduced to the line in 2026.

 The go bus 28 is a full-time service between Newark Liberty International Airport's North Area Transit Center, its three terminals, the city's central business district, Branch Brook Park, the Roseville neighborhood, and Bloomfield.
 Connections to the Montclair-Boonton Line and Newark Light Rail (NLR) are possible on the line's northern segment.
-There are proposals to extend the service westward to Montclair University.
+There are proposals to extend the service westward to Montclair State University.